-Claude Code, Cursor, Windsurf, and other AI coding tools are only as powerful as the tools they can reach.
-MCP (Model Context Protocol) lets you extend them with custom tools.
-But most MCP servers do one thing.
+Claude Code, Cursor, and Windsurf are only as powerful as the tools they can reach.
+MCP lets you extend them, but most MCP servers do one thing.
 A file reader.
 A database connector.
 A web searcher.
-What if one server gave your AI assistant access to local inference, browser automation, voice, vision, web scraping, desktop control, and testing, all running on your Mac?

-That is what ToolPiper does.
-It is a native macOS app that exposes 104 MCP tools across nine capability tiers.
-This article explains what MCP is, why local matters, and what those 104 tools actually do.
+ToolPiper is a native macOS app that exposes over 300 MCP tools covering local inference, browser automation, voice, vision, web scraping, desktop control, testing, and video production.
+One install, everything on your hardware.
+This article covers what MCP is, why local matters, and what those over 300 tools actually do.

 What is MCP and why should you care?

 MCP stands for Model Context Protocol.
-It is an open protocol from Anthropic for connecting AI assistants to external tools.
-The architecture is simple: a server exposes tools (functions the AI can call), a client (Claude Code, Cursor, Windsurf) discovers those tools and invokes them, and the protocol handles JSON-RPC communication between the two.
+It's an open protocol from Anthropic for connecting AI assistants to external tools.
+A server exposes tools (functions the AI can call), a client like Claude Code discovers those tools and invokes them, and JSON-RPC handles the wire format.

 Think of it as a USB port for AI.
-Before MCP, every AI assistant had its own plugin system, its own API format, its own integration story.
-MCP standardizes all of that.
-Write a tool once, and any MCP-compatible client can use it.
+Before MCP, every assistant had its own plugin format and integration story.
+MCP standardizes that.
+Write a tool once, any MCP client can call it.

-The ecosystem is growing fast.
-There are MCP servers for Playwright browser automation, filesystem access, database queries, GitHub, Slack, and dozens more.
-But most of them share a common limitation.
+There are already MCP servers for Playwright, filesystem access, databases, GitHub, Slack, and dozens more.
+Most of them share a common limitation.

 Why does it matter that an MCP server runs locally?

 Most MCP servers are cloud wrappers.
 They proxy your requests to external APIs, which means your data still leaves your machine.
 The MCP server for OpenAI sends your prompts to OpenAI.
-The MCP server for a web search engine sends your queries to that search engine.
-The protocol is local, but the execution is not.
+The protocol is local, but the execution isn't.

 A local MCP server is different.
 The tools run on your hardware.
-Your data stays on your disk.
 When you ask your AI assistant to transcribe audio, summarize a document, or chat with a local LLM, the computation happens on your Mac's Neural Engine and Metal GPU.
 Nothing crosses a network boundary.

-This matters for three reasons.
-Privacy: your code, your documents, your voice recordings never leave your machine.
-Speed: no round trip to a data center, no cold starts on someone else's infrastructure.
-Availability: it works on a plane, on a train, and when your ISP is down.
+Privacy: your code, documents, and voice recordings never leave your machine.
+Speed: no round trip to a data center, no cold starts.
+Availability: works on a plane, on a train, and when your ISP goes down.

 What is ToolPiper?

-ToolPiper is a native macOS application that bundles multiple inference backends (llama.cpp, Apple Intelligence, FluidAudio, MLX Audio, Apple Vision OCR, CoreML) behind a single HTTP gateway on localhost.
-It is the local engine that powers ModelPiper, the visual AI pipeline builder.
+ToolPiper is a native macOS application that bundles six inference backends (llama.cpp, Apple Intelligence, FluidAudio STT/TTS, MLX Audio TTS, Apple Vision OCR, CoreML) behind a single HTTP gateway on localhost.
+It's the local engine behind ModelPiper, the visual AI pipeline builder.

-It is also a full MCP server.
-One install gives your AI assistant access to 104 tools spanning local inference, browser automation, desktop control, testing, web scraping, video creation, and more.
+It's also a full MCP server.
+One install gives your AI assistant over 300 tools spanning local inference, browser automation, desktop control, testing, web scraping, video creation, and more.
 Setup takes 30 seconds.

 How do you connect ToolPiper to Claude Code?